oracle-livelabs/database/kubernetes-for-oracledbas/env-setup/env-setup.md

 ## Introduction

 In this lab, we will provision and configure the cloud resources required for the Workshop using *Oracle Resource Manager (ORM)*.
 ORM will stand-up the Infrastructure using *Terraform* and perform some basic configuration using *Ansible*.
-Don't panic, we'll go over how all this works while it is working.
+Don't panic, we'll go over how all this works... while it is working.

-*Estimated Lab Time:* 15 minutes
+*Estimated Lab Time:* 10 minutes

 Watch the video below for a quick walk through of the lab.
 [](youtube:zNKxJjkq0Pw)